harrellbm/Bookletic/example/example.typ

   ],
 )

-#set page(flipped: true, paper: "us-letter")
 #bookletic.sig(
-  draft:true,
-  page-border: luma(0), // Whether to draw a border around each page eg, luma(0)
-  page-margin-binding: 0.2in, // Binding margin for each page
+  draft:true, // Put it in draft mode so we can see how the page numbers flow like we are reading the booklet
   p-num-layout: ( // Each entry in the p-num-layout array allows defining a specific style of page numbers starting from the specified page
      bookletic.num-layout(
       p-num-start: 1, // Beginning Page for this page number layout
        p-num-pattern: none, // Adding none here will remove page numbers for this section ),
      bookletic.num-layout(
       p-num-start: 2,
-      p-num-alt-start: none, // Adding none here will continue numbering the pages using their physical page number
+      p-num-alt-start: 1, // Adding none here will continue numbering the pages using their physical page number but we want to start from one
       p-num-pattern: "I", // Pattern for page numbering
       p-num-placement: bottom, // Placement of page numbers (top or bottom)
       p-num-align-horizontal: center, // Horizontal alignment of page numbers